 So when I received the recall notice, my first words were, “I KNEW IT!”

-But if I knew it, why didn’t I do something about?
+But if I knew it, why didn’t I do something about it?
 Why didn’t I test my theory?
 Why didn’t I contact Abbott and Insulet with my suspicions?
 Or ask OmniPod forum readers if they were seeing the same thing?
 I pride myself on being a smart woman.
 But right now, I feel kind of dumb.

-As the reader, you might be feeling outraged (either for me or because of me), thinking she didn’t fail Insulet and Abbott, they failed her … they had a responsibility to make sure things worked the way they are supposed to!
+As the reader, you might be feeling outraged (either for me or because of me), thinking she didn’t fail Insulet and Abbott, they failed her … they had a responsibility to make sure things worked the way they were supposed to!

 You’re absolutely right, and I’m not making excuses for them.
 They did have that responsibility, and they failed.
 Users should be able to trust their devices (especially when their life depends on them).
 But that trust shouldn’t be blind.
 Mistakes happen.
 It’s not ideal, but it is reality.
 Don’t we as users have a responsibility to pay attention and let companies know when we think there’s a problem?
 I think that we do.

 With social media, consumer reports, and online rating platforms, companies have more access to consumer feedback than ever before.
 And I’ve argued that it’s the company’s responsibility to listen to that feedback.
 But that depends on users providing feedback; they need to be equipped and empowered to do so.
 We’re definitely equipping them to talk to us, but we’re not empowering them to do so.
 So how do we empower them?